Otus-DevOps-2018-05/loktionovam_microservices/infra/ansible/roles/gitlab_omnibus/README.md

 gitlab_log_dir: "{{ gitlab_dir }}/logs"
 ```

-* docker-compose configuration variable which will be saved as docker-compose.yml file
+* docker-compose configuration variable which will be used by docker_service ansible module

 ```yaml
 gitlab_docker_compose: